 If your character is watching someone else making a cup of coffee, then this is action and also needs a description.

-From a technical viewpoint there is no differentiation between the type or intensity of action.
-If is happens in the scene, then it needs a description.
+From a technical viewpoint, there is no differentiation between the type or intensity of action.
+If it happens in the scene, then it needs a description.

-Perhaps, this is time for a little confession.
-When I wrote the examples for this book I kept, unintentionally, slipping into TELL.
+Perhaps this is the time for a little confession.
+When I wrote the examples for this book, I kept, unintentionally, slipping into TELL.
 I just couldn’t help it.
-However, with each rewrite I weeded out the TELL and replaced it with SHOW.
-The morale of the story is that we all, accidently, use TELL from time-to-time.
+However, with each rewrite, I weeded out the TELL and replaced it with SHOW.
+The moral of the story is that we all, accidentally, use TELL from time to time.
 It doesn’t make you a bad person, as long as you work hard to remove it with each edit.
-Now using adverbs, they do make you a bad person.

 John made a cup of coffee and sat down to answer his emails.

-This is TELL.
-You are telling the reader what is happening.
-You are not showing them via description.
+This is TELLING.
+You are telling the reader what is happening, you are not showing via description.

-Now… it pains me to say this but there’s an exception to the rule.
-It is just that, an exception; it is not an excuse for you to TELL.
+Now … it pains me to say this, but there’s an exception to the rule.
+It is just that, an exception; it is not an excuse for you to consistently TELL.

 It is OK (sometimes, occasionally) to use TELL.
 However, it must be done consciously and with forethought.

-Here’s the problem – If you are showing everything, each little action, then your book can rapidly become very boring.
-If taken to the extreme the concept of SHOW says that you should describe every step, every breath, even every blink of an eye!
+If you are showing everything, each little action, then your book can rapidly become very boring.
+If taken to the extreme, the concept of SHOW says that you should describe every step, every breath, even every blink of an eye.

 Of course, this is stupid.